 and the employee in which account was taken of an offer or discussions

-of the kind m
+of the kind mentioned in that subsection.”

 That all sounds marvellous and is an excellent idea - save for sub-section (3).
 I know Employment Tribunals quite well and I know that they can make random decisions and can interpret the ERA in many different ways and it can take some time for the EAT or the C of A to get them back on the straight and narrow.
 Hence giving them a free-wheeling discretion to take into account without prejudice negotiations whenever they thing them 'improper' could cause problems.
 I have done several cases where the employee's constructive unfair dismissal claim has rested on an allegation that they were made an 'insulting' offer to mutually terminate their employment.
 Would such an offer be improper?
 I suspect that employers are going to worry so much about whether they are being proper or improper that the apparently safe space to negotiate created by this clause will not be quite as safe as they think - so long as the Tribunal has the power to pierce the without prejudice veil.
 Absent very bad behaviour (fraud, shams, discrimination etc) without prejudice communications must remain outside the Tribunal door until the question of costs arises.
 "Improper" is too broad a concept with a myriad of interpretations possible such that this apparently laudable safe space to negotiate an exit from employment will become as unintendedly complicated and as fraught with difficulty as all the other employment provisions that Governments brought in to simplify and assist.
 This needs re-thinking.
-Thoughts to the Minister via the consultation
+Thoughts to the Minister via the consultation.

-1. Before startup, I would like to leave my cordial thanks for publishing such an important issue.
+Before startup, I would like to leave my cordial thanks for publishing such an important issue.
 Yeah, there are many employers who want to sack their employees for some reasons like profit loss situation and sometimes without reasons and that's why there comes to the issue of Unfair Dismissal Claim.
 The negotiation rules and other related provisions you explained were very useful to get into.
 I think we all should know some rules and procedures especially who are acting as employers in the industrial area.

 ReplyDelete